Han Ying-chieh

 Han Ying-chieh (January 1, 1927 – October 15, 1991) was a Hong Kong Chinese actor.
 He started acting from 1966 and acted in movies such as Come Drink with Me and others.
 He acted in some films with Bruce Lee such as The Big Boss and Fist of Fury and with Jackie Chan in New Fist of Fury.
-Ying-chieh has acted 60 movies from 1946 to 1991.
+Ying-chieh acted 60 movies from 1946 to 1991.
 His final performance was in The Swordsman (1990 film) as Huashan Sect elder Feng QingYang (風清揚).

+Personal life

+In 1946, at the age of 19, he moved to Shanghai to work as a stuntman in the film industry.
+A few years later, he moved to Hong Kong and Singapore to pursue career opportunities, taking on side jobs such as martial arts actor and stuntman.
+In the 1960s, he returned to Hong Kong to join the Shaw Brothers Studio (which was privatized), performing many stunts, stunt exhibitions and producing films.
+At the same time, he was able to create more amazing performances and had a chance to meet director Hu Jinquan.
+In 1966, he left Shaw Brothers and moved to Taiwan to develop his career.
+Until 1970, when Han returned to Hong Kong, he worked as a martial arts instructor.

 Death

 In 1990, Han was rushed to a hospital in Hong Kong where he was diagnosed with cancer.
 He later succumbed to the disease on October 15, 1991, after a one-year battle.
 He was 64 years old.
-Han was buried in a Hong Kong Cemetery.
+Han was buried at a Hong Kong cemetery.